Northbound gNMI service

 onos-config

-Adding an "eth2" to each of the devices
+Adding an "eth2" to each of the device

 There is a quirk with the OpenConfig models (e.g. for Stratum and Devicesim), where the name of the interface is a leaf ref to a name attribute beneath it.
 This means that an interface cannot be created without specifying the config/name attribute at the same time (as above).
 Otherwise error